-Exclusion: Maintain records for activities covered under Part I.E.3.c.i(A) and Part
+Maintain records for exclusions covered under Part I.E.3.a.i(B) and (C).

-I.E.3.c.i(B)(1)(2).
-Records must include the site name, owner name, location, completion date, planned disturbed acreage for the site, and reason for exclusion.
+For exclusions under Part I.E.3.a.i(B) the permittee must describe general locations where another entity implements the construction program and must maintain documented MS4 agreements to comply with Part I.E.3.a.i.(B).

-Regulatory Mechanism: The applicable codes, resolutions, ordinances, and program documents used to meet the permit requirements.
+Regulatory Mechanism: The applicable policies, contracts, codes, resolutions, ordinances, and program documents used to meet the permit requirements.

+Regulatory Mechanism Exemptions: The specifications, contracts, standards, operating procedures, and other documents that allow for exemptions and the documented procedures that confirm the exemptions, waivers, and variances comply with the permit.

-Regulatory Mechanism Exemptions: The applicable codes, resolutions, ordinances, and program documents used to meet the permit requirements.
+Control Measure Requirements: The applicable contracts, standard operating procedures, codes, resolutions, ordinances, and program documents used to meet the permit requirements.

-Control Measure Requirements: The applicable codes, resolutions, ordinances, and program documents used to meet the permit requirements.
+Selected Control Measures Manuals: The selected control measures manual(s) used to meet the permit requirements.

-Site Plans: Copy of the final site plan reviewed to meet the initial site plan review requirement, and confirmation of the permittee’s review and acceptance.
+Site Plans: Copy of the initially approved site plan or, when there have been major modifications approved by the permittee, the site plan with those major modifications.

 Site Inspection:

+Site Inspection Frequency Exclusion: The specifications, standards, operating procedures, and other documents used to meet the permit requirements.

-Routine Site Inspection: Maintain inspection records with the following minimum information for all inspections conducted to meet the minimum inspection frequency: 1) Inspection date
+Initial Site Inspection: Maintain inspection records with the following minimum information for all inspections conducted to meet the minimum inspection frequency:

+Inspection date

 Name of inspector

 Site identification

 Inspection results including the location of any illicit discharges, failure to implement control measures, and inadequate control measures.
+The inspection results must also list (not locate) any control measures requiring routine maintenance.

+Type of inspection

+Routine Site Inspection: Maintain inspection records with the following minimum information for all inspections conducted to meet the minimum inspection frequency:

+Inspection date

+Name of inspector

+Site identification

-The inspection results should also list (not locate) any control measures requiring routine maintenance.
+Inspection results including the location of any illicit discharges, failure to implement control measures, and inadequate control measures.
+The inspection results must also list (not locate) any control measures requiring routine maintenance.

 If the inspection is conducted in lieu of a compliance inspection, identification of any inadequate control measures that have not been resolved from the previous inspection.